scivision/fortran-filesystem/README.md

 ## Usage from other projects

 The [example](./example) directory contains a use pattern from external projects.
-One can either `cmake --install build` ffilesystem or use ExternalProject from the other project.
+One can either `cmake --install build` ffilesystem or use CMake ExternalProject or FetchContent from the other project.
 To find ffilesystem in your CMake project:

 ```cmake